 In any case, remember that only the dead could have free access to the realm of death: you had to be one of them to gain access to that place.
-This is the reason why the ship Argo loses the aplustre, the part corresponding to the spirit/life essence: in this way the ship “died” and gained the right to enter the grave/realm of death.
+This is the reason why the ship Argo loses the aplustre, the part corresponding to the spirit/vital essence: in this way the ship “died” and gained the right to enter the grave/realm of death.

 The realm of the dead:

-Finally the Argonauts arrived in Colchis (the grave/burial mound), where Jason has to accomplish the initiation ritual: there are the challenges to overcome, the sorceress/priestess that helps him (Medea), the snake/dragon and the Golden Fleece hanging from an oak.
+Finally the Argonauts arrived in Colchis (the grave/burial mound), where Jason has to accomplish the initiation ritual: there are the challenges to overcome, the sorceress/priestess that helps him (Medea), the serpent/dragon and the Golden Fleece hanging from an oak.

-Gold is often present in fairy tales and in myths, always connected with events that take place in the realm of the dead/burial mound.
-Some examples are the Golden Bough of Aeneas, the Golden Apples of the Hesperides and the Golden Horns of the Hind (in the mythologies and foklore of Europe the deer [deer’s antlers were used in the Stone Age to dig the entrance of the graves/burial mounds], the reindeer [like the reindeer that pull the sleigh of Father Christmas], the horse, the swan and the goose [both are migratory birds associated with waters, i.e. the amniotic fluid: the migration is a periodic and regular movement linked to the alternation of the seasons and associated with the cycles of death and rebirth] are psychopomps animals in the context of initiation rituals: they reveal the path that leads to the realm of death) during the labors of Heracles, and obviously the Golden Fleece.
+Gold is often present in fairy tales and myths, always connected with events that take place in the realm of the dead/burial mound.
+Some examples are the Golden Bough of Aeneas, the Golden Apples of the Hesperides and the Golden Horns of the Hind (in the mythologies and foklore of Europe the deer [deer’s antlers were used in the Stone Age to dig the entrance of the graves/burial mounds], the reindeer [like the reindeer that pull the sleigh of Santa Claus], the horse, the swan and the goose [both are migratory birds associated with waters, i.e. the amniotic fluid: the migration is a periodic and regular movement linked to the alternation of the seasons and associated with the cycles of death and rebirth] are psychopomps animals in the context of initiation rituals: they reveal the path that leads to the realm of death) during the labors of Heracles, and obviously the Golden Fleece.